 Potato quality may deteriorate more quickly when stored close to apples and other fruits that release ethylene gas into the air.
 Any fruits in your storage area should be separated from the vegetables to prevent spoilage.

 Check your boxes of stored fruits and vegetables often for mold or rot.
 Throw away any bad produce and clean the remaining produce with a mild bleach solution to prevent the spoilage from spreading.

 Green With Envy?

 Well, actually, potatoes turn green when exposed to too much sunlight.
-The chemical solanine causes the greening of potatoes and eating it can cause illness.
+The chemical solanine causes the greening of potatoes and eating too much of it can cause illness.
 So keep the sunlight off your spuds, and cut or peel away the green parts before you eat them.